-Antivenom choice should be determined by the MWD's geographical area and suspected species of snake involved.
-Many antivenom products, included recently developed polyvalent antivenoms, such as POLYSERPTM have not been tested or approved for use in dogs.

-Dose based on the severity of envenomation and clinical response to antivenom therapy.

-Follow manufacturer directions for reconstitution (if applicable), dilution, and administration if antivenom is clinically indicated and available.
+- Antivenom choice should be determined by the MWDs' geographical area and suspected species of snake involved. - Dose based on the severity of envenomation and clinical response to antivenom therapy. - Follow manufacturer directions for dilution, if necessary. - Mild clinical signs: infuse antivenom over 60 minutes. - Moderate to severe clinical signs: infuse antivenom over 20-60 minutes. - Repeat administration until control is achieved swelling and tenderness not progressing, bloodwork improving/resolved, clinically stable, neurotoxicity improving/improved.
+Monitor for hypersensitivity.

-Monitor for hypersensitivity reactions.